Christine’s Relapsed T-Cell Acute Lymphoblastic Leukemia Story

 He knew I was a fighter, and he wanted to figure out what was going on.

-Two or three days later, they did an MRI.
+Then 2 or 3 days later, they did an MRI.
 It came back completely clear.
 There was no cancer, so they were just waiting to see how I was going to do.

 Eventually, I started to wake up and talk.
 I don’t remember any of this either, but I slowly became coherent.